 There are 3 forms of the disease: pulmonary (acute and chronic), disseminated (acute and chronic), and primary cutaneous histoplasmosis.

 Chronic pulmonary histoplasmosis resembles pulmonary tuberculosis and is not usually associated with skin findings.
+It is most commonly seen in patients with preexisting pulmonary disease.

 Chronic disseminated histoplasmosis commonly appears months after a patient has left an endemic area.
 Patients may present with oral or pharyngeal ulcerations or with adrenal insufficiency after adrenal infiltration.